How to establish a good baby sleep routine

 Reinforcing the difference between day and night

-For the first few months, you're on your baby's timetable whether you like it or not.
+For the first few months, you’re on your baby’s timetable so late nights and early starts may become more regular.
 But in the first weeks, you can start to gently teach them the difference between day and night.
 In the daytime keep curtains open and go outside for a walk, encourage them to be alert and active and play with them as much as you can.

 When night falls, make your house a calmer, quieter place with low lighting and less activity.
 ‘Blackout’ blinds can help you to control the light even in the height of summer.